iungyu-snu/ECMM/README.md

-# ECMM(ESM enzyme Classifier with MLP Mixer)
+# EnzFormer
-1. the model uses META's ESM as the embedding model and Google's MLP mixer's architecture as the enzyme classifier
+1. The model uses META's ESM as the embedding model and transformer architecture as the enzyme classifier
-2. the purpose of the model is to look at the FASTA file and classify the enzymes
+2. The purpose of the model is to look at the FASTA file and classify the enzymes
-3. we have prepared the code to train it, so let's train it!
+3. We have prepared the code to train it, so let's train it!
 ## How to use

 ### Create a virtual environment

 ```
-cd ECMM
+cd EnzFormer
 conda env create -f environment.yaml
 pip install -e .
 ```